Quickstart

 (make-task-page task-id))

-Path "/<int:task-id>" tell Reblocks to extract an argument TASK-ID if URL matches to the route, and this variable will be bound during handler body (make-task-page task-id) execution.
+The path "/<int:task-id>" tells Reblocks to extract an argument TASK-ID if the URL matches the route, and this variable will be bound during the handler body (make-task-page task-id) execution.

-Also, note that this route has a NAME argument with "task-details" value.
-Now we can use this name to get an URL of this new page using ROUTE-URL function.
+Also, note that this route has a NAME argument with the "task-details" value.
+Now we can use this name to get the URL of this new page using the ROUTE-URL function.

 Referring to a New Page

-Let's adjust render method of tasks-list widget to make it use ROUTE-URL for linking to the task's page:
+Let's adjust the render method of the tasks-list widget to make it use ROUTE-URL for linking to the task's page:

 (defmethod reblocks/widget:render ((list-item list-item))